 Secondly, focus on the benefits, not the features.
-One of the biggest mistakes I see newbie copywriters make is they emphasize the features of their products, but not the benefits.
+One of the biggest mistakes I see newbie copywriters make is emphasizing their products’ features but not the benefits.

 Features are things that make the product different than others.
-For example, a car might have a deluxe package that includes numerous features, such as better air conditioning, leather seats, and a better steering wheel.
+For example, a car might have a deluxe package with numerous features, such as better air conditioning, leather seats, and a better steering wheel.

 Instead of focusing on the features, however, emphasize the benefits.
 Tell your client about how the deluxe package will help keep them cool on hot summer days, or how it will provide them with a more comfortable driving experience.